 Fall Herbicide Applications in No-Till Systems

-September 01, 2023 | By Ben Runge, ForGround by Bayer Sustainable Systems Agronomist
+Written by: Ben Runge, ForGround by Bayer Sustainable Systems Agronomist

 As summer gives way to fall and harvest rapidly approaches, planning for fall field work becomes top of mind for many growers.
 Across the U.S., fertilizer applications, residue management, cover crop seeding, soil sampling, and a host of other work is undertaken during the fall to prepare for the next growing season.
 For growers who've implemented no-till practices, fall weed control also becomes an additional consideration; winter annual weeds ordinarily controlled by a spring tillage pass require growers in no-till operations to take a more proactive approach to ensure season-long weed control.